 After deciding it was a good fit, Long gave Lewis a good deal of freedom, with just one condition.
 “He told me I’d be allowed to build my marketing team to 10 people and do whatever I wanted,” said Lewis.
 “But I needed to create amazing value for everyone in the industry.
 Not just [create value] for Experience Care, customers, not just for our competitors, but for everybody.”

 To do that, though, Lewis and his team would have to think outside the box and be more than marketers.
 Someone was going to need real experience in long-term care to ensure that the team understands the plights and concerns of direct caregivers.
-And that is how Lewis found himself on his journey to becoming a CNA.
+And that is how Lewis found himself on his journey to become a CNA.

 Highlighting the Contributions of Those in Long Term Care